meet our team members

 Sharing Hope embodies community in action.
 We represent a decade of partnership with Karen refugees in Victoria and their Australian neighbours.
 We are a dynamic, relational and grassroots NGO that partners in community led aid and reconstruction projects in refugee camps, IDP camps, schools and villages in Thailand and Karen State, Burma.
-We rely on Karen aid workers to be our project managers and supervisors.
-Our board is comprised of experienced Australian community development workers, and Karen refugee leaders.

 Our border team comprises of Karen community development workers who live along the Thai-Burma border.
 All of our projects are managed by local community leaders, with our team liaising with them regularly to report back to us how our publicly funded projects are progressing.